Curve Classes on Rationally Connected Varieties: Introduction

 \begin{theorem} Let $X$ be a smooth projective rationally connected variety over $\mathbb{C}$ then every curve on $X$ is algebraically equivalent to a $\mathbb{Z}$-linear combination of rational curves. \end{theorem}

-The idea of proof is to first lift (up to adding horizontal rational curves and smoothing) any irreducible curve $C$ in $X$ to a multisection $C'$ of the family of rationally connected varieties: By result of \cite{ghs}, there are very free rational curves lying in the fibers of this family, just adding enough of these curves to form a comb-- which can be smoothed to a new horizontal curve $\hat{C}$ which is "flexible" in the sense of \cite{ghs}, namely, the map as defined in \cite{BM} will be proper and surjective at the point represented by the curve $\hat{C}$, where $g$(resp $\beta$, $d$.) is the genus (resp cohomology class, degree over $\mathbb{P}^1$.) of $\hat{C}$-- this map will contract non-stable components which emerges after projection to $\mathbb{P}^1$, all candidancies of which are rational curves with at most $2$ marked points or elliptic curves with no marked points, so we can exclude the case of elliptic curves by recalling that deformation of $\hat{C}$ will again be connected; and the hurwitz scheme $\bar{M}_{g,0}(\mathbb{P}^1, d)$ is irreducible, so just degenerating the image of $\hat{C}$ to a sum of rational curves, by surjectivity and what we marked before about the non-stable components, we will get a sum of rational curves in $\bar{M}_{g,0}( X\times \mathbb{P}^1, \beta)$ which is algebraically equivalent to $\hat{C}$, simply fushing forward this relation back to $X$, we will get the result.
+We now outline the idea of the proof.
+We first lift any irreducible curve $C$ in $X$ to $X \times \mathbb{P}^1$, and we regard the latter as a fibration over $\mathbb{P}^1$.
+By the result of \cite{ghs} (as we will explain later), there are very free rational curves which are horizontal with respect to the projection to $\mathbb{P}^1$, and free rational curves supported in the fibers $X \times \{p\}$.
+Just add enough of these rational curves to form a comb which can be smoothed to a new horizontal curve $\hat{C}$ with $H^1( \hat{C},{\mathcal{N}}_{\hat{C}} ) = 0$.
+This is ``flexible" in the sense of \cite{ghs}.
+Namely, the map as defined in \cite{BM} will be proper and smooth at the point represented by the curve $\hat{C}$.
+So we can let $\mathcal{U}$ denote the irreducible component containing this point represented by $\hat{C}$.
+And we have that this forgetful map will map $\mathcal{U}$ surjectively to the main component of $\overline{\mathcal{M}}_{g,0}(\mathbb{P}^1, d)$.
+Here $g$ (resp.~$\beta$, $d$) is the genus (resp.~cohomology class, degree over $\mathbb{P}^1$) of $\hat{C}$.
+This ``stabilization" map of stable map spaces will contract non-stable components which emerge after projection to $\mathbb{P}^1$.
+All non-stable components are either: \begin{itemize} \item rational curves with at most $2$ marked points, \item (arithmetic) elliptic curves with no marked points. \end{itemize} We can exclude the second case of elliptic curves by recalling that deformations of $\hat{C}$ will always be connected.

+Now the Hurwitz scheme as the main component of $\overline{\mathcal{M}}_{g,0}(\mathbb{P}^1, d)$ is irreducible, and contains points corresponding to completely degenerated covers: covers where each component is a $\mathbb{P}^1$.
+So just degenerating the image of $\hat{C}$ to such a cover as a sum of rational curves--by the surjectivity discussed above and what we remarked before about the non-stable components, we will get a sum of rational curves in $\overline{\mathcal{M}}_{g,0}( X\times \mathbb{P}^1, \beta)$ algebraically equivalent to $\hat{C}$.
+Push forward this equivalence relation back to $X$, we will get the result.

-Recalling that algebraic equivalence implies cohomological equivalence and combining theorem $1.2$, we have: \begin{corollary} For a smooth projective rationally connected 3-fold, every integral Hodge $(2,2)$--class is a $\mathbb{Z}$-linear combination of cohomology classes of rational curves. \end{corollary}
+Recalling that algebraic equivalence implies cohomological equivalence and combining theorem $1.2$, we have: \begin{corollary} For a smooth projective rationally connected 3-fold, every integral Hodge $(2,2)$-class is a $\mathbb{Z}$-linear combination of cohomology classes of rational curves. \end{corollary}

-In an upcoming paper \cite{cycle} of the author with Zhiyu Tian, we will try to explore further application of the "trivial product" trick in the proof.
+In an upcoming paper \cite{cycle} of the author with Zhiyu Tian, we will explore further application of the "trivial product" trick in the proof.